What is absence management?

 Whilst there is a clear financial cost of absence, it can also result in workplace disruption and negativity from colleagues who might be left with covering extra work.

 Absence management policies

-Each organisation will determine their own standards for absence so an absence policy should inform employees of these standards and let them know what it expected.
-An absence policy should provide a fair and consistent process to help management deal with absence and let employees know how it will be measured.
+Each organisation will determine its own standards for absence so an absence policy should inform employees of these standards and let them know what it expected.
+An absence policy should provide a fair and consistent process to help managers deal with absence and let employees know how it will be measured.
 There should also be provisions to support employees and methods for reducing absence, like flexible working for example.